JamesHMcKay/Mass_builder/readme.md

 ```
 which will make use of the already computed one-loop amplitudes to solve for the required counter-term.
 This is of particular help in problems with many complicated one-loop amplitudes.

+Before generating further code it is important to run the scripts/config.sh again, as this will clean the previous generated files (such that cmake won't find these and try and compile them with the new, potentially inconsistent, code).

 Advanced example
 --